 9. NPS is a layer, not a silo.

 As we’ve already discussed, NPS is a catalyst for feedback.
-In the SaaS world, this can apply to product, marketing and customer success.
+In the SaaS world, this can apply to product, marketing, customer success and support.
 Because of its value to the entire company, it’s beneficial to think of NPS as a layer rather than a silo.
 Don’t collect feedback in a vacuum — make it an open, transparent process.

 Another benefit of building NPS into the company is the ability to share data.
 Not everyone in the company communicates with customers on a daily basis, so the feedback can provide context where it might otherwise be missing.

-Technical integration is easy with tools like Wootric, which connects to your application through native integrations, as well as Segment, Zapier and mParticle.
+Technical integration is easy with tools like Wootric, which connects to your application through native integrations, as well as Segment, Zapier, and mParticle.
 Once the data is flowing, you can be more specific about where the feedback goes.
-You can, for example, send customer support feedback to Zendesk, marketing-related feedback to Intercom, and keep the sales team up-to-date in Salesforce.
+For example, at Wootric, we add NPS feedback to customer records in Intercom and Hubspot, send NPS feedback to the product engineers in a Slack channel, and keep the sales team up-to-date in Salesforce.